 - Warranty Services: Available for many of the Original Equipment Manufacturers

-- GovDeals: When an vehicle of the City of Pittsburgh has run its useful life for the City, it is auctioned online through a partnership with GovDeals.
-Assets ranging from desks and filing cabinets, to vehicles and heavy equipment will be auctioned off as they are decommissioned.
+- Online Auctions: When equipment owned by the City of Pittsburgh has run its useful life for the City, it is auctioned online through a partnership with one of two online auction services, GovDeals and GovPlanet.
+Assets ranging from desks and filing cabinets, to vehicles and heavy equipment are auctioned off as they are decommissioned.